DJDanl/cpp-docs.pt-br/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parâmetros

-`complexNum` O número complexo cuja parte real é a ser extraído.
+*complexNum* o número complexo cuja parte real deve ser extraído.

 ### <a name="return-value"></a>Valor de retorno